Steosumit/loc-based-attendance/README.md

 # Attendance Project

 A Node.js-based web application for recording and managing classroom attendance with geolocation validation.
-Developed by Sumit Gupta.
+An old project I build in sem 1 of my bachelor degree

 ## Features